TroyMetrics/Benchmark-Overlays/README.md

 > 📝 Note: For automatic detection to function, the **CPU # T0 Effective Clock** sensors must remain **visible (not hidden)** inside HWiNFO.

-> 🧙‍♂️ See Also: The [Latency Module Information](#%EF%B8%8F-latency-module-information) section for more details.
+> 🧙‍♂️ See Also: The [📊 CPU Barchart Automatic Detection](#-cpu-barchart-automatic-detection) section for more details.

 ## 🕹️ Latency Module (Reflex + PresentMon Integration)